-- Built-in web server A Coyote is Tomcat's HTTP Connector component that supports the HTTP 1.1 protocol for the web server or application container.
+Built-in web server A Coyote is Tomcat's HTTP Connector component that supports the HTTP 1.1 protocol for the web server or application container.
 Coyote listens for incoming connections on a specific TCP port on the server and forwards the request to the Tomcat Engine.
 Tomcat Engine processes the request and send back a response to the requesting client.
-For more information, see Using the built-in web server. - External web server A customized web server connector module that forwards requests for ColdFusion pages from an external web server to ColdFusion.
-For more information, see Using an external web server.
+For more information, see "Using the built-in web server" on page 95.

+External web server A customized web server connector module that forwards requests for ColdFusion pages from an external web server to ColdFusion.
+For more information, see "Using an external web server" on page 96.